 Also... load all files in ctsdata.20140211.tar (link on the left) into Oracle or Postgres (or whichever works for you).
 The format of these files is: cts(date,symbol,open,high,low,close,volume), splits(date,symbol,post,pre), dividend(date,symbol,dividend).
 Submit (email) whatever commands/files you used to load the data into whatever database you're using, as well as the raw space usage of the tables in your database.

-CISC 7510X HW# 4 (due by Nth class): Load all files in ctsdata.20140211.tar (link on the left) into Oracle or PostgreSQL (or whichever works for you; postgresql recommended!).
+CISC 7510X HW# 5 (due by Nth class): If you haven't done so already, load all files in ctsdata.20140211.tar (link on the left) into Oracle or PostgreSQL (or whichever works for you; postgresql recommended!).
 The format of these files is: cts(date,symbol,open,high,low,close,volume), splits(date,symbol,post,pre), dividend(date,symbol,dividend).
 Submit (email) whatever commands/files you used to load the data into whatever database you're using, as well as the raw space usage of the tables in your database. (this was part of previous homework).